-Large Memory Pages for Hypervisor and Guest Operating System
+2MB Large Memory Pages for Hypervisor and Guest Operating System

 In addition to the usual 4KB memory pages, ESXi also provides 2MB memory pages (commonly referred to as "large pages").
+(Note that although some CPUs support 1GB memory pages, in this book the term "large pages" is used only to refer to 2MB pages.)

 ESXi assigns these 2MB machine memory pages to guest operating systems whenever possible; on systems with hardware-assisted MMU virtualization, ESXi does this even if the guest operating system doesn't request them (though the full benefit of large pages comes only when the guest operating system and applications use them as well).
 The use of large pages can significantly reduce TLB misses, improving the performance of most workloads, especially those with large active memory working sets.
 In addition, large pages can slightly reduce the per-virtual-machine memory space overhead.